cbuijs/aggrip/readme.txt

 Unduplicate DNS domain-list by removing unneeded sub-domains when parent domain exists.

+====== NOTE:
-NOTE: The tools do not accept any command-line parameters, just pipe data into them like "cat file.txt | ./aggrip.py".
+The tools do not accept any command-line parameters, just pipe data into them like:

+     "cat file.txt | ./aggrip.py".